makinacorpus/DbToolsBundle/docs/content/stats.md

 # Database statistics

-The bundle comes with a handy `db-tools:stats` command that can help you analyze your database state and performance.
+The bundle comes with a handy `stats` command that can help you analyze your database state and performance.

 All statistics values are tagged using one of the following tags: